Brendan Hansen (politician)

-Brendan Percival Hansen (21 August 1922 - 19 December 1999) was an Australian politician.
-He served as Member for Wide Bay in the Federal Parliament from 1961 to 1974 and as Member for Maryborough in the Queensland Parliament from 1977 to 1983, representing the Australian Labor Party (ALP).
+Brendan Percival Hansen (21 August 1922 - 19 December 1999) was an Australian politician and trade unionist.
+He served as Member of Parliament for Wide Bay from 1961 to 1974 and as Member of the Legislative Assembly of Queensland for Maryborough in the Queensland Parliament from 1977 to 1983, representing the Australian Labor Party (ALP).

 Early life

-Brendan Percival Hansen was born on 21 August 1922 in Maryborough, Queensland, the eldest son of Percy Hansen and Mary Ann (née Rowley).
+Brendan Percival Hansen was born on 21 August 1922 in Maryborough, Queensland, Australia, the eldest son of Percy Hansen and Mary Ann (née Rowley).
 His father, a shipwright by trade, had been Secretary of the Shipwrights Union in Brisbane and Maryborough, and was involved in the founding of the Queensland Council of Unions.

-Hansen was educated at the Granville State School and Christian Brothers College, Maryborough before becoming a shipwright and loftsman at the Walkers Limited shipyard.
-He joined the Labor Party in 1950 and served as Secretary of the Granville branch of the ALP.
+Hansen was educated at the Granville State School and Christian Brothers College, Maryborough before becoming a shipwright and loftsman at the Walkers Limited shipyard in Maryborough.
+He joined the Labor Party in 1950 and served as Secretary of the party's Granville branch.